 Hyperbaric chambers are located in Khanh Hoa (Nha Trang), Quy Nhon (Binh Dinh), Ho Chi Minh City and Hanoi.

-In Vietnam, you may need to produce a legalised birth certificate to be recognised as next of kin for medical consent purposes.
-Find more information about legalising documents at
+You may need to produce a legalised birth certificate to be recognised as next of kin for medical consent purposes.
+More information: Legalising documents

 Where to get help